kvaibhawa/ecs-continous-deployment/README.md

 This Demo Example will create ECS contious deployment pipeline with nested cloudformation template of vpc, lb, ecs-cluster, service and deployment pipeline.

-- Clone in local folder
+- Clone in local folder.
+- Edit and update run.sh file for "update the project path" to execute deploy and get_amis.
-- Edit and update run.sh file for "update the project path", "name of stack", "github user token"
+- Edit and update run.sh file for "GitHubUser", "GitHubRepo - you can point to your own or use example-on-ecs as sample" "GitHubBranchc", "name of stack", "github user token" and bucket name (If you are chaning then update the line 1 to execute deploy).
 - Setup aws configure with Access key ID	and Secret access key with Region.
 - execute the run.sh to build